ewagner-splunk/sql/README.md

 Requires MySQL client for the terminal.
 If you have HomeBrew, install with `brew install mysql`

-Fork this repo and clone it locally.
+Clone this repo locally so you can take advantage of any updates.

 Add the following lines to your bash profile.
-You will need to change the directory to match the directory where you cloned this repo.
+You may need to change the directory to match the directory where you cloned this repo.
 (In the below example, the repo is `~/GitHub/sql`)

 ```bash